 Dr. Papassotiriou’s major interests lie in the evaluation of new biomarkers of renal and cardiac function and diabetes as well as oxidative stress and hemoglobinopathies.

-He is member of various Scientific Societies, such as American Association for Clinical Chemistry, the American Society of Hematology and the European Hematology Association.
+He is member of various Scientific Societies, such as Greek Society of Clinical Chemistry-Clinical Biochemistry, American Association for Clinical Chemistry (also member of Pediatric and Maternal-Fetal Division) and American Society of Hematology (Visitor Training Program Mentor).
+He is serving as full member of IFCC Task Force on Pediatric Laboratory Medicine (Improving diagnosis and management of patients from birth to adolescence).
 He is also elected President of the Hemoglobinopathies Section of the Hellenic Society of Hematology.

-He received four distinguished awards from the National Academy of Clinical Biochemists-American Society of Clinical Chemistry (Chicago 2009, Los Angeles 2012, Chicago 2014 and Philadelphia 2016) and from the American Endocrine Society (Helmsley Charitable Trust Abstract Awards in Type 1 Diabetes, Boston 2016).
+He received four distinguished awards from the National Academy of Clinical Biochemists-American Society of Clinical Chemistry (Chicago 2009, Los Angeles 2012, Chicago 2014 and Philadelphia 2016), American Society of Clinical Chemistry Pediatric and Maternal-Fetal Division award for excellence in research (Philadelphia 2016) and from the American Endocrine Society (Helmsley Charitable Trust Abstract Awards in Type 1 Diabetes, Boston 2016).